Check the convertor:

 - LEDs: are there LEDs indicating comms traffic?
 Are they flashing Tx but not Rx?
 See here for a note on how often they should flash.

-- Does the convertor have Automatic Send Data Control?
+- Does the converter have Automatic Send Data Control?
 If not, then it probably won’t work!
 See here for more details on this.
 Note: “KD485” convertors need to be “KD485 ADE” versions to work.